Page Content

 Readable + Writable + Executable = 4+2+1 = 7

 Subtract the corresponding number if permission is not allowed for given action.
-Like no readable permission is there than final value would be 7-4= 3
+Like no readable permission is there then the final value would be 7-4= 3.

 Group Permission